 A drip hydroponic system uses a trickle system to deliver nutrient-rich water to your plants.
 It can be used with both regular soil as well as other growing media and works well if you’d like to grow many plants at the same time, as it uses water efficiently.

 Explained simply, a hydroponic drip system generally consists of a reservoir containing the nutrient solution, a rack with plants in individual pots, a pump to move the water to the plants, and thin tubing running to each particular pot to deliver the water.
 You can control the times the pump turns on and starts supplying water, and a run-off leading back into the reservoir makes sure nothing is wasted.
 As such, this is a pretty efficient way to grow your plants!

 2. Flood and Drain Hydroponic Systems

 Also known as the ebb and flow technique, a flood and drain hydroponic system works exactly as its name suggests.
 It floods your plants a set number of times a day (often 2) and then lets them drain.
 You can easily make a flood and drain set-up yourself, although many choose to go the simpler route and buy one instead.

 A flood and drain system consists of two containers stacked on top of each other, with the larger bottom one functioning as your water reservoir.
 It contains a pump hooked up to a timer as well as your nutrient solution.
 Once it’s time for the pump to start running, it floods the container above it (which is filled with your plants and a medium like clay balls).
 It keeps running for a minute or so before turning off again, allowing excess water to drain back into the reservoir.
 The risk of spills is minimized using an overflow drain.
-An excellent option for small indoor growers!
+When it comes to hydroponic gardening, this is an excellent option for small indoor plant growers!

 3. Nutrient Film Hydroponic Technique